shauryaprataptripathi-ops/Projectdemo/README.md

 # Projectdemo
-This is my first repositiory
+This is my first Git repositiory
+<br> Author- Shaurya